marcelovani/ceros_embed/README.md

 ## Configuration

 ### Field
-* Add a Ceros Embed field to a content type
+The module provides a Ceros Embed field type that allows embed snippets to be added to nodes.

+The field display can be configured to:
-* Configure the field display on the node display settings
+* Replace the node content on the same display
+* Hide the page title

 ### Filter Format
 * A Ceros Embed filter format is provided and can be configured at `admin/config/content/formats/ceros_embed`